gdamjan/erlang-irc-bot/QUICK-START.md

     make

-Then to start an Erlang REPL shell, with the path set to the .beam files, run:
+Edit and rename the settings.cfg.sample file (to settings.cfg), then start an Erlang REPL shell, with the path set to the .beam files:

     make run-shell

+or

+    erl -pa ./ebin

 Once in the Erlang REPL you can start the bot with: